 f) An 80 MHz extremely high throughput (EHT) PPDU (TXVECTOR parameter CH_BANDWIDTH equal to CBW80) transmitted using the 80 MHz transmit spectral mask defined in Clause 36 (Extremely high throughput (EHT) PHY specification).

-80 MHz operating non-access point (non-AP) extremely high throughput station (EHT STA): [80 MHz operating non-AP EHT STA] A non-AP EHT STA that is operating in 80 MHz channel width mode, such as a non-AP STA (excluding the 20 MHz-only non-AP EHT STA) that is not capable of 160 MHz operation or a non-AP STA that has reduced its operating channel width to 80 MHz using
+80 MHz operating non-access point extremely high throughput station (80 MHz operating non-AP EHT STA): A non-AP EHT STA that is operating in 80 MHz channel width mode, such as a non-AP STA (excluding the 20 MHz-only non-AP EHT STA) that is not capable of 160 MHz operation or a non-AP STA that has reduced its operating channel width to 80 MHz using

 operating mode indication (OMI).

-80 MHz operating non–access point (non-AP) high-efficiency station (HE STA): [80 MHz operating non-AP HE STA] A non-AP HE STA that is operating in 80 MHz channel width mode, such as a non-AP STA (excluding the 20 MHz-only non-AP HE STA) that is not capable of 160 MHz operation or a non-AP STA that has reduced its operating channel width to 80 MHz using an operating mode indication (OMI).
+80 MHz operating non–access point high-efficiency station (80 MHz operating non-AP HE STA): A non-AP HE STA that is operating in 80 MHz channel width mode, such as a non-AP STA (excluding the 20 MHz-only non-AP HE STA) that is not capable of 160 MHz operation or a non-AP STA that has reduced its operating channel width to 80 MHz using an operating mode indication (OMI).

-80 MHz physical layer (PHY) protocol data unit (PPDU): [80 MHz PPDU] A PPDU that is one of the following:
+80 MHz physical layer protocol data unit (80 MHz PPDU): A physical layer (PHY) protocol data unit (PPDU) that is one of the following:

 a) A Clause 21 (Very high throughput (VHT) PHY specification) 80 MHz very high throughput (VHT) PPDU (TXVECTOR parameter CH_BANDWIDTH equal to CBW80).